b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 This deals with replacing the encoding of CRLF file with LF.

 If git is configured to transform the file from LF to CRLF, the mentioned line will fix it.

+In order for the services to start correctly a wait time has been added to apps in the container, please be patient.

+Please check section 5.B (Automated test) before starting the services.

  ***4 - Visualization, queries, and restrictions***